Descending into the Modular Bootstrap: Introduction

 At $c = 1$, there is an exhaustive catalog of unitary 2d CFTs, \footnote{It is still unproven that the known $c=1$ CFTs are exhaustive, though they are widely believed to be.} including a moduli space of compactified boson theories, their orbifolds, and a discrete set of exceptional cases~\cite{Ginsparg:1988ui, Ginsparg:1987eb}.
 For $c > 1$, no exhaustive catalog is known, though a number of properties and constraints have already been established, including the celebrated Cardy formula on the asymptotic density of states~\cite{Cardy:1986ie}, various operator bounds derived through the modular bootstrap~\cite{Cardy:1991kr,Hellerman:2009bu,Friedan:2013cba,Collier:2016cls, Hartman:2019pcd}, and holographic relations at very large $c$~\cite{Strominger:1997eq,Hartman:2014oaa,Fitzpatrick:2014vua}.
 There are several infinite classes of constructions of 2d CFTs at $c>1$.
 The Wess-Zumino-Witten (WZW) coset models (which include the minimal series CFTs as special cases) are rational CFTs, meaning that they have a finite number of (chiral) primary operators, and have simple, explicit formulas for their operator spectrum.
 Additionally, there are continuous families from Narain moduli space and Calabi-Yau moduli space, based on a geometric ``target space'' interpretation.
-Nevertheless, despite this large set of known 2d CFTs, they are all ``non-generic" in the sense that they all are either rational (have a finite number of primary operators under the theory's chiral algebra) or are marginal deformations of rational theories.
+Nevertheless, despite this large set of known 2d CFTs, they are all ``non-generic'' in the sense that they all are either rational (have a finite number of primary operators under the theory's chiral algebra) or are marginal deformations of rational theories.
 Indeed, although the standard lore is that ``most'' 2d CFTs should be irrational, \footnote{As far as we know, this lore is not based on any rigorous result but rather reflects the idea that solvable theories are special and chaotic theories are more generic; the fact that all known 2d CFTs are rational theories (or marginal deformations thereof) is likely a lamppost effect.
 Moreover, the conformal algebra forces unitary CFTs to be rational at sufficiently small central charge (e.g.~$c<1$ for non-supersymmetric CFTs, $c<\frac{3}{2}$ for ${\cal N}=1$ superconformal CFTs, etc.), but not at larger central charge.} with an infinite number of (Virasoro) primaries and no conserved currents beyond the stress tensor, there are no completely explicit examples. \footnote{There are some very interesting recent attempts.
-See, for example \References{Antunes:2022vtb, Antunes:2024mfb, Antunes:2025erb}, which looked at short renormalization group flows from coupled minimal models using perturbation theory, and \Reference{Antunes:2025huk}, which constructed a lattice model that conjecturally flows to an irrational CFT with $c= 2.10 \pm 0.03$.
-See also \Reference{Li:2025czz} for another possible strategy of discovering new 2d CFTs.} Without any confirmed examples of irrational compact 2d CFTs with only Virasoro symmetry, though, we have little to guide our intuition about whether such systems should be abundant, rare, or non-existent.
+See for example \References{Antunes:2022vtb, Antunes:2024mfb, Antunes:2025erb}, which looked at short renormalization group flows from coupled minimal models using perturbation theory, and \Reference{Antunes:2025huk}, which constructed a lattice model that conjecturally flows to an irrational CFT with $c= 2.10 \pm 0.03$.
+See also \Reference{Li:2025czz} for another possible strategy of discovering new 2d CFTs.
+For a review of earlier work on irrational CFTs based on the Virasoro master equation, see \Reference{Halpern:1995js}; known constructions of this form have $c \gtrsim 1.74$, outside the range explored here. } Without any confirmed examples of irrational compact 2d CFTs with only Virasoro symmetry, though, we have little to guide our intuition about whether such systems should be abundant, rare, or non-existent.

 In this paper, we focus on the central charge range of: